dogweather/forkful/content/en/ruby/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-JSON (JavaScript Object Notation) is a lightweight data interchange format, prevalent in web applications for data exchange between clients and servers.
-Programmers work with JSON in Ruby to parse data received from external sources or to format data for API responses, leveraging its human-readable structure for easy data manipulation and storage.

 ## How to:
 Ruby, with its standard library, provides seamless ways to parse and generate JSON.
 The primary module for these operations is `json`, which can be easily integrated into any Ruby application.

 ### Parsing JSON:
 To convert a JSON string to a Ruby hash, you can use the `JSON.parse` method.

 ```ruby